CallenCaracy/TimeScale/README.md

 # Personal Schedule Maker

-Welcome to the **Personal Schedule Maker** project!
+Welcome to the **TimeScale** project!
 This application allows users to efficiently manage their schedules, track events, and plan activities in an intuitive and user-friendly interface.

 # **Tech Stack**